isomerpages/moe-acjc/_parents/Sexuality Education.md

   <tr>
     <td style="border: 1px solid grey" class="tg-7yig">Developing Healthy Relationships/ Theme 3B 'Sexual Health and Behaviour’</td>
     <td style="border: 1px solid grey" class="tg-7yig">What Are Your #relationshipgoals?<br>(60 mins)</td>
-    <td style="border: 1px solid grey" class="tg-ktyi">What are unhealthy relationships and who can I turn to if I need help?
-How does one manage aggression, both physical and emotional, in relationships?<br><br>In this lesson, students will learn to navigate challenges in a dating relationship.
-This includes identifying unhealthy relationships, when to seek help, who to turn to for support and to appreciate that one can emerge stronger and be better prepared for future relationships.
-Students will have a deeper understanding of what dating and family violence entails and be reminded of the importance of respect for others<span style="background-color:initial">.</span></td>
+    <td style="border: 1px solid grey" class="tg-ktyi"><i>What are unhealthy relationships and who can I turn to if I need help?
+How does one manage aggression, both physical and emotional, in relationships?</i><br><br>In this lesson, students will learn to navigate challenges in a dating relationship.
+This includes identifying unhealthy relationships, when to seek help, who to turn to for support and to appreciate that one can emerge stronger and be better prepared for future relationships. <br><br>Students will have a deeper understanding of what dating and family violence entails and be reminded of the importance of respect for others<span style="background-color:initial">.</span></td>
     <td style="border: 1px solid grey" class="tg-9hzb">Term 2</td>
   </tr>
   <tr>